-If you are marrying in another Parish Church but need your banns read at St James’ please complete and return a banns_application 2016
+If you are marrying in another Parish Church but need your banns read at St James’ please complete and return a banns_application.

-Legislation requires clergy to see evidence of British/EEA/Swiss nationality.
+Legislation requires clergy to see evidence of British nationality.

-At your first appointment UK Nationals are required to bring a full valid Passport, IF NOT please see Marriage Evidence Form 2015.
+At your first appointment UK Nationals are required to bring a full valid Passport, IF NOT please see Marriage Evidence Form.

-Please also bring along a bank statement or utility bill to verify you address and if you don’t live in the parish evidence of your qualifying connection and proof of current use of name.
+Please also bring along a current UK Driving Licence, a bank statement or utility bill to verify your address and if you don’t live in the parish evidence of your qualifying connection and proof of current use of name.

-In order to speed up your application please arrange your first meeting after you have obtained this documentation.
+In order to speed up your application please arrange your first meeting after you have obtained the necessary documentation.
 Please telephone if you are having any difficulty.

-If one or both parties is not a British, EEA or Swiss national they cannot marry by banns or common licence.
-The couple must attend a registration office for civil preliminaries and obtain Superintendent Registrar’s Certificate for Marriage.
+If one or both parties is not a British citizen they cannot marry by banns or common licence.
+The couple must attend a Register Office for civil preliminaries and obtain a Marriage Schedule.
 If this applies to you please arrange to see the vicar first to obtain agreement for marriage in church and a provisional date.
-With this provision you will need to meet again once the Certificate for Marriage is obtained.
+With this provision you will need to meet again once the Marriage Schedule is obtained.

-If you require a visa to enter the UK you are subject to immigration control are requited to give notice at a Designated Register Office.
-You will need to provide a letter of consent to marry in the stated building from the vicar. please be aware that the waiting period is a minimum of 28 days and can be extended by the Home Office to 70 days.
-You will be told how long you have to wait.
+If you require a visa to enter the UK you are subject to immigration control are required to give notice at a Designated Register Office.
+You will need to provide a letter of consent to marry in the church from the vicar.
+Please be aware that the waiting period is a minimum of 28 days and can be extended by the Home Office to 70 days.
+You will be told how long you may have to wait.

 The Marriage Service